Scholarship Value: $10,000

-A) Applicants must be Canadian citizens or permanent residents of Canada
+- Applicants must be Canadian citizens or permanent residents of Canada.

-C) Currently enrolled at a post-secondary student institution as a full-time student**
+- Applicants must be currently enrolled at a post-secondary institution as a full-time student.

 *For the purpose of these awards, a permanent disability is a permanent functional limitation which affects the ability of the student to participate fully in post-secondary education.

-**For first year students: applicants must be accepted to a post-secondary institution at the time of application.
+**For high school students starting post-secondary studies in September 2023: applicants must be accepted to a post-secondary institution at the time of application.

-D) Demonstrated potential to be an outstanding participant in the community
+- Demonstrated potential to be an outstanding participant in the community.

 Types of awards available